How Much Do Ophthalmic Technicians Make?

 Ophthalmic Technician Salary Overall

 As previously discussed, having ophthalmic technician certification can increase one’s chances of earning higher salaries.
-According to PayScale, a self-reported aggregator of salary data, certified ophthalmic technicians make almost 5 percent more.
-This represents a difference in pay of $2,100 or $175.90 per month compared to non-certified ophthalmic technicians.
+According to PayScale, a self-reported aggregator of salary data, certified ophthalmic technicians are paid more per hour, but are working fewer hours.

-By comparison, certified ophthalmic technicians earn $46,835 per year or $21.37 based on 530 self-reported salaries (PayScale 2022).
+By comparison, certified ophthalmic technicians earn $49,059 per year or $24.09 per hour based on 459 self-reported salaries (PayScale 2025).
 Salary percentiles for certified professionals are:

 As with most professions, having professional certification increases an employee’s chances of earning more over a career lifetime.
 Moreover, having ophthalmic technician certification puts job seekers in a better position to negotiate raises in current situations and command higher salaries when looking for new opportunities.